ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 - Is the Role of self-created new users restricted as intended?
 - Is there a clear Role separation between the organisation's internal and external users?
 - Is access to user data properly restricted, in accordance with GDPR?
+- Is access to Form Builder uploads managed properly?
+Files uploaded with the Form Builder are accessible to any user by default.
+If this doesn't suit you, restrict access to the Form Uploads folder.

 ### Do not use "hide" for read access restriction